pkeroulas/st2110-toolkit/doc/troubleshoot.md

 ## NIC: is the stream present?

 `tcpdump` is our friend but it can't guess on which interface to throw the IGMP join request.
-You need to create a static route:
+You need to create a static route before:

 ```sh
 ip route add <multicast-group> via <gateway-ip> dev <media-interface>
 tcpdump -i <media-interface>
 ```

+Verify that multicast is joined using the correct interface with `netstat -ng`.

 ## App: is the stream visible?